ajcastro/searchable/README.md

 // This only search the columns available to the table of the model.
 Post::search('Some post')->paginate();
 Post::where('likes', '>', 100)->search('Some post')->paginate();
-// If there are joins like if you want to include author's name use a custom search query.
+// If there are joins like if you want to include author's full_name use a custom search query.
 ```

 ### Searchable Model Custom Search Query